12 Best California Road Trips for Outdoor Adventure Lovers

 Sacramento to Eureka Road Trip Quick Facts

 Road tripping through California can be one of the most scenic drives you’ll ever take - if you know where to go!
-If you follow my suggested route from Sacramento to Eureka, you will discover some of Northern California’s hidden gems that are well worth the drive.
+Follow my suggested route from Sacramento to Eureka, and you will discover some of Northern California’s hidden gems that are well worth the drive.

 Starting off in Sacramento, head northwest towards Clear Lake for your first stop at the ultimate water sports destination.
 This lake provides visitors with 100 miles of shoreline, plenty of activities, and access to Clear Lake State Park.
 If you want to explore the local Native American history, take a walk on the Indian Nature Trail which takes you through what was once a Pomo tribe village.
 If wine is more your thing, the surrounding hills produce impressive Cabernets and Sauvignon Blancs.